Search Sunny

 Looking for a topic?
 Use our search tool to find answers to your questions.

-If you’re in a tough class and in need of peer support or if you find that you learn better when working through topics with classmates, it might be time to start a study group.
-If you’re taking a remote class, it can be tough to connect with classmates and ask them to meet up, but don’t stress.
-We have three solutions for how you can build a study group from anywhere — and a few tips on how and where you can meet.
+If you're in a tough class and in need of peer support or if you find that you learn better when working through topics with classmates, it might be time to start a study group.
+If you're taking a remote class, it can be tough to connect with classmates and ask them to meet up, but don't stress.
+We have three solutions for how you can build a study group from anywhere, and a few tips on how and where you can meet.

 There are a few things you can do to find people who are also looking for a study group.
-Start by finding out who in your class would be interested in joining a group, and then discussing what areas you’re each doing well in and where you might be struggling.
-Here are three ways to get started:
+Start by finding out who in your class would be interested in joining a group, and then discussing what areas you're each doing well in and where you might be struggling.

-2. Canvas: If your Canvas course offers a community forum (shown below), that is a great place to find classmates interested in getting together to study.
-All you need to do is post in the forum, ask for studymates and wait for responses.
-You can organize your meeting place and time via email or text once you’ve found group members.
+Canvas: If your Canvas course includes a community forum (shown below), it is a great place to find classmates interested in getting together to study.
+All you need to do is post in the forum, request study partners and wait for responses.
+You can organize your meeting place and time via email or text once you've found group members.
+That way, you can talk a bit more in-depth about the parts of the class you're hoping to explore and focus on in your group.

-3. Zoom: For classes where the Zoom chat is open, use the few minutes before or after the class starts or ends to ask if anyone is interested in studying together.
+Zoom: For classes where the Zoom chat is open, use the few minutes before or after the class starts or ends to ask if anyone is interested in studying together.
 Another great way to reach out to your classmates is when your professor breaks you out into small discussion groups during class.
-That way you can talk a bit more in depth about the parts of the class you’re hoping to explore and focus on in your group.
+That way you can talk a bit more in depth about the parts of the class you're hoping to explore and focus on in your group.

 For more tips on effective studying, check out our two-part guide to studying in college.
 Let us know if you have any questions about finding and starting a study group, or share the tips you learned from starting a group of your own.